Planned IKT service shutdowns

 Shutdown of minor significance ranging from one weekend in the month from Friday at 20:00 to Monday at 06:00

-There may only be short-term disruptions of systems, services, or shutdowns of CULS local substations as part of checks and patching.
-The time span is of major importance in the field of prophylactic checks of local substations with an impact on only a small part of CULS employees and worksites.
+There may only be short-term disruptions of systems, services, or shutdowns of CZU local substations as part of checks and patching.
+The time span is of major importance in the field of prophylactic checks of local substations with an impact on only a small part of CZU employees and worksites.

 - configuration modification – optimization, restart of application or services

 - upgrading of device firmware, installation of fix packs, and new versions

 - exchange of local active elements of the network of substations

 - prophylactic check of local substations